A new definition of rough paths on manifolds: Abstract

 \section{Abstract}

-Smooth manifolds are not the suitable context for trying to generalize the concept of rough paths as quantitative estimates -which will be lost is this case- are key in this matter.
-Moreover, even with a definition of rough paths in smooth manifolds, rough differential equations can only be expected to be solved locally in such a case.
-In this paper, we first recall the foundations of the Lipschitz geometry, introduced in \cite{TCL}, along with the main findings that encompass the classical theory of rough paths in Banach spaces.
+Smooth manifolds are not the suitable context for trying to generalize the concept of rough paths on a manifold.
+Indeed, when one is working with smooth maps instead of Lipschitz maps and trying to solve a rough differential equation, one loses the quantitative estimates controlling the convergence of the Picard sequence.
+Moreover, even with a definition of rough paths in smooth manifolds, ordinary and rough differential equations can only be solved locally in such case.
+In this paper, we first recall the foundations of the Lipschitz geometry, introduced in \cite{CLLy}, along with the main findings that encompass the classical theory of rough paths in Banach spaces.
 Then we give what we believe to be a minimal framework for defining rough paths on a manifold that is both less rigid than the classical one and emphasized on the local behaviour of rough paths.
 We end by explaining how this same idea can be used to define any notion of coloured paths on a manifold.